openUC2/UC2-GIT/WORKSHOP/MAKE_LIGHT_SHEET/APP_LIGHTSHEET_Workshop/Readme.md

 Here we try to form the simple microscope.

 ##### 1. Mount the pre-assembled z-stage
-* Make sure the objective is mounted in the Z-stage in such a way that it is "looking out of the cube and to the other side than the motor is mounted".
+* Make sure the objective is mounted in the Z-stage in such a way that it is "looking out of the cube and to the other side than the motor is mounted" (see pictures).
 * Place the Z-stage perpendicular to the illumination light sheet.
-The objective is now looking roughly on the center of the sample-stage.
+The objective is now looking roughly on the center of the sample area.
 * Be careful, do not break any electronics.

 ##### 2. Place the camera cube
 * Place the camera cube behind the Z-stage, with leaving one free position in between them.
-* Attach the filter in front of the camera using sticky tape.

 ##### 3. Find the focus of the detection path
 * From now on, the stray light might be a problem.
-Cover your setup or at least the detection path.
+Cover your setup or at least the detection path from the daylight and also the lights of the driver boards.
+Find a dark room to perform the experiments (window shades are very useful).
 * Take a flashlight and shine through the detection objective on the camera.
 * Take a piece of paper and hold it in front of the detection objective.
 Move it back and forth and observe the image of the RasPi camera.
 Find the focus of your detection path.
-* Move the objective in the Z-stage by hand in order to bring the focus plane of your detection path to the center of the sample-stage.
+* Move the objective in the Z-stage by hand in order to bring the focus plane of your detection path to the center of the sample area.
 * The detection objective has to "hang" out of the Z-stage quite a lot in order to allow you to image the center of the sample-stage.

 ##### 4. Align the detection path
-* Place a sample (ideally a sheet of paper tilted 45° w.r.t. the illumination/detection path).
+* Remove the sample-stage.
 * Use a lens tissue painted with an yellow highlighter - then you directly use the fluorescence property!
-* The paper can be mounted using the magnetic sample mount and fixed with some sticky tape.
+* The tissue can be attached to a microscope slide.
+* Hold this sample in from your the detection objective (I hope you have a steady hand) or use the sample comb.
-* Take a flashlight and shine through the detection objective on the camera.
+* Take a flashlight and shine through the sample and the detection objective on the camera.
 * Move your sample by hand the see a focused part of the paper on the screen.
 Tilt your sample with respect to your detection so you'll also see the defocused parts that are closer or further.
+* The detection objective should be focusing the sample on the camera when it's roughly in the center of the grid position right in front of it (see pictures).
-* Remove the sample for now.
+* Remove the sample (and the comb) for now.

 ##### 5. Align the illumination path
 * Switch on the laser.
 Be careful!
 Do not hit somebody's eyes!
+Use covers to block the light.
+* Attach the filter in front of the camera using sticky tape or just put a bigger piece in the cube.
+You can also use the sample comb to hold the filter but do not forget to prevent the laser light from leaving the setup.
-* Firstly, the light sheet should be aligned in height to illuminate the area observed by the detection objective.
+* Firstly, the light sheet should be aligned in such a height to illuminate the area observed by the detection objective.
 Adjust the height of the illumination path if necessary (see steps above).
 * Align the light sheet roughly in such a way that the waist (the thinnest part of the light sheet) is in front of the detection objective).
 Trace your light sheet with a piece of paper to find the waist.
 * The focus of the 4× objective lens (therefore of the light-sheet) can be varied coarsely by shifting the lens back and forth in the spiral mount.
-* Place the sample(the lens tissue) on the sample stage.
-Bring it to the focus as described in the previous section, using flashlight and focusing in by hand.
+* Place the sample (the tissue) on the sample stage.
+Use a flashlight and move the sample-stage in big steps (100 um) in one direction or the other to find a rough focus -> see a focused stripe of the tissue structure.
+Adjust the focus of the Z-stage to have the focused area in the center of your field of view.
 * Once you see the structure of the paper, align the light sheet onto the focus plane - tilt the kinematic mirror, adjust the focus of the 4× objective.
 * Kinematic mirror: Take a hex key and turn the screw of the mirror - this mirror varies the angle of the light sheet and the position where it hits the back focal plane of the 4x objective lens respectively.